 Golden Mike Awards®

-Please Join Us for the The Golden Mike Awards® Dinner on Saturday, January 25, 2014.
+- Please join us for the Golden Mike Awards® Dinner at the Universal Hilton in Universal City on Saturday, January 28, 2017.

 The Golden Mike Awards® are Southern California's most prestigious, and most coveted, broadcast journalism prize.
 What sets the Golden Mikes apart from other competitions is the "Golden Mike Standard of Excellence", appended below.
 Unlike most awards contests in which winners are determined by selecting which entry is the "best" among all those submitted in each category, winners of the Golden Mike Awards®" must also meet the "Standard of Excellence".
 If the judges decide that no entry in a category meets the "Standard of Excellence", then no award is given in that category.
 As a result, Golden Mike Award® winners know that their work has been judged to be "excellent", as well as the "best".

 Another distinguishing feature of the Golden Mike Awards® is the quality and integrity of the judging process.
 Blue-ribbon panels of judges are constituted by recruiting first-rate, experienced broadcast news professionals from top markets, stations, networks, bureaus, and universities across the country.
 They are flown to Los Angeles for the Judging Day, where they are assigned into three-person panels for radio and television.
 Each panel is assigned a Monitor who explains and applies the judging procedures, distributes scoring sheets, plays each entry on professional video and audio equipment, and then collects the scoring sheets.
 The scoring sheets are then delivered to the Awards Accountant, who tabulates the scores, identifies the winners, and confirms those categories that are noted by the judges as not meeting the "Golden Mike Standard of Excellence".